Blub/netevent/doc/netevent.rst

     Rather than reading from stdin, listen on the specified unix (or abstract if prefixed with "@") socket.

+``--connect``
+    Used together with ``--listen`` this causes netevent to first try to connect to the socket.
+If successful, it'll pass events through to the instance it connected to.
+Otherwise, if ``--daemonize`` was also specified, it'll fork off a new instance to which it connects first.
+If ``--daemonize`` was not specified it'll return an error code.

 ``--on-close=end|accept``
     When using ``--listen``, this option decides how to proceed after a client disconnects.
 The default is to ``accept`` a new client and resume according